atan009/vimrc/README.md

 vim :neckbeard::zzz:
 -----------------------
 Vim is a text editor that many programmers love to use.
-Not only is vim acailable on almost every Unix system, it also has a lot of powerful shortcuts that allows the users to do almost everything on the home tow.
+Not only is vim available on almost every Unix system, it also has a lot of powerful shortcuts that allow the users to do almost everything on the home row.
 For instance, the user can jump to any line by typing `<linenumber> g`.
 Learning vim usually proves to be convenient and efficient.

 To see what other programmers think about vim, go to [Stackoverflow: Is learning VIM worth the effort?](http://stackoverflow.com/questions/597077/is-learning-vim-worth-the-effort)